jonathanneels/POG8/README.md

-# POG8
-Game boy Pocket Operator - Sequence and jam 8-bit sounds!

 This game can be played in the browser or local on any modern device (with Chrome or Firefox).

 You can control the game with gamepad, touch, keyboard or even with a midi-controller!
 POG8 (Pocket Operator Game Eight aka Pocket Operator Game 8oy) is a music tool.
 It's a musical step sequencer and a jamming instrument, with a variety of sounds.

-Reason of the project:
-I love Pocket Operator from Teenage Engineering and the classic Game Boy!
+Reason of the project:  I love Pocket Operator from Teenage Engineering and the classic Game Boy!
 Just imagine if the Pocket Operators made their debut in the 90's.
 The used "programming tool" for the project is the Gameboy Studio V3.